Get

 Shih Tzus are affectionate, extroverted, and playful companions that genuinely relish human company.
 If you’ve been a Shih Tzu owner for any period of time, you know just how special these lively charmers can be.
 That’s why it can be so terrifying if your little fur buddy starts exhibiting strange behaviors like shaking.

 Many things can cause a Shih Tzu to begin shaking.
-They may be trembling to express emotions like excitement or fear, or they may not be in control of the shaking at all due to a health condition or their age.
+They may be trembling to express emotions like excitement or fear, or they may not be in control of the shaking at all due to a medical condition.

 Read on to find 11 common reasons why your Shih Tzu is shaking and what you need to do when you see them exhibit this behavior.